Newsflash: There are ongoing problems following a burst water main in Telford yesterday.

 Requests for information under the Freedom of Information Act 2000

 We're frequently asked for information about public health funerals, people who have died with no known next of kin, bona vacantia estates and estates which have been referred to the government legal department, or the Duchy of Lancaster or Cornwall.
-In response to these requests, we've compiled some information about public health funerals which have taken place recently.
+In response to these requests, we've compiled some information about public health funerals which have taken place recently and this is attached to this page.

 This information will be updated with information relating to public health funerals on a quarterly basis.